nelknet/stack-proxy/README.md

 1. Start stack-proxy via `docker compose -f docker-compose.proxy.yml up -d --build`.
 2. Launch a sample stack (e.g., `lightning-node`) with services attached to the `stack-proxy` network and labeled hosts.
 3. (Optional) If you still prefer custom domains, run `sudo scripts/stack-proxy-hosts.sh mdk-123` to map `*.mdk-123.local` to `127.0.0.1`.
-4. Validate HTTP: `curl -H 'Host: moneydevkit.mdk-123.localhost' http://127.0.0.1` should return the site.
+4. Validate HTTP: `curl -H 'Host: web.test1.localhost' http://127.0.0.1` should return your app (or use whichever hostname your stack emits).
-5. Validate TCP: `psql -h postgres.mdk-123.localhost -p 5432 -U postgres` should connect to the stack Postgres.
+5. Validate TCP: `psql -h postgres.test1.localhost -p 5432 -U postgres` should connect to your stack’s Postgres (swap in the Compose project and service names you actually use).

 If something fails:
 - Check adapter logs: `docker logs stack-proxy`.